leftlogic/fullfrontal2012/phase3/BROWSER-TODO.md

 - workshop pullout appears at top of page not at the current page position
 - Areas with custom font need line-height setting to appropiate values
+- Images have black border that should £ symbol in buy tickets button and sponsor logos